solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

    for your application specifically.

-3. **Append the Hash**: Construct and issue a CPI to the State Compression Program’s `append` instruction.
+3. **Append the Hash**: Construct and issue a CPI to the State Compression Program’s `append` Instruction.
 This will take the hash generated in step 1 and append it to the next available leaf on the Merkle tree.
 As with previous steps, this requires the Merkle tree address and tree authority bump as signature seeds.